Edith Bouvier Beale

-Edith Bouvier Beale (November 7, 1917 – c.
-January 14, 2002), nicknamed Little Edie, was an American socialite, fashion model, and cabaret performer.
-She was a first cousin of former U.S. First Lady Jacqueline Kennedy and Princess Lee Radziwill.
+Edith "Edie" Bouvier Beale (November 7, 1917 – c.
+January 14, 2002), nicknamed Little Edie, was an American socialite and fashion model.
+She was the elder first cousin of former U.S. First Lady Jacqueline Kennedy and Princess Lee Radziwill.
 Beale is known for participating along with her mother Edith Ewing Bouvier Beale in the 1975 documentary film Grey Gardens, by Albert and David Maysles.

 Early life

-Beale was born in New York City, the only daughter of Phelan Beale, a lawyer, and Edith Ewing Bouvier.
+Beale was born on November 7, 1917, in Manhattan, New York City, the only daughter of Phelan Beale, a lawyer, and Edith Ewing Bouvier, a singer and socialite.
 Her mother (known as "Big Edie") was a daughter of Phelan's law partner, John Vernou Bouvier Jr. She was born at 987 Madison Avenue, New York City (now the site of the Carlyle Hotel).
 Beale had two younger brothers, Phelan Beale Jr. and Bouvier Beale, and a lavish upbringing as part of America's "Catholic aristocracy."
-She attended The Spence School and graduated from Miss Porter's School in 1935.
+She would attend The Spence School until the age of 11 when her mother pulled her out due to respiratory illness.
+She went on to graduate from Miss Porter's School in Farmington, Connecticut in 1935.

+Between the 1920s to the 1930s, Beale developed alopecia totalis which caused her body hair to fall out, later prompting her to wear headscarves.

-Known as "Little Edie," Beale was a member of the Maidstone Country Club of East Hampton.
-A debutante, she was presented to society during a ball at the Pierre Hotel on New Year's Day 1936.
+At 17, Beale attempted to pursue a career in modeling, successfully landing a modeling job for a New York Macy's, however, her father was immensely against the idea of his daughter being on public display.
+The following year, she made her debut as a debutante when she was presented to society during a ball at the Pierre Hotel on New Year's Day 1936.
 The New York Times reported on the event, where she wore a gown of white net appliqued in silver, with a wreath of gardenias in her hair.

 While Beale was young, her mother pursued a singing career, hiring an accompanist and playing at small venues and private parties.
 In the summer of 1931, Phelan Beale separated from his wife, then 35 years old.
-In 1946 he finally obtained a divorce, notifying his family by telegram from Mexico.
+In 1946, he finally obtained a divorce, notifying his family by telegram from Mexico.

-In her youth, Little Edie was a clothes model at Macy's in New York and Palm Beach, Florida.
-She later claimed to have dated J. Paul Getty and to have once been engaged to Joseph P. Kennedy Jr. (although in reality she met him only once).
-During the 1961 inauguration of John F. Kennedy, she told Joseph P. Kennedy Sr. that if Joseph P. Kennedy Jr. had lived, she would have been First Lady instead of Jackie.
-Once, Beale ran away to Palm Beach, where she was found by her father and brought home.

-From 1947 to 1952, she lived in an apartment and later the Barbizon Hotel for Women.
-She worked as a model, dancer, and actress.
-During her late 30s, Beale developed alopecia totalis which caused her body hair to fall out and prompted her to wear her signature headscarves.